 - Intensive week: the intensive week is when students typically put their learning into practice, often includes guest speakers, and provides a great opportunity for students to meet and work with their peers and share data analytics experiences in different industries.
 Attendance is required for each day of the mid-course intensive week.
 Make sure to take leave from other responsibilities and arrange to be in Canberra for the intensive week (see dates in Schedule).

-Students intending to study computing electives are recommended to study STAT6039 Principles of Mathematical Statistics and COMP8410/COMP8910 Data Mining which are pre-requisites for computing electives COMP8600 Statistical Machine Learning and COMP8880 Computational Methods for Network Science
+Students intending to study computing electives are required to study compulsory subject COMP8410 Data Mining or COMP8910 Data Mining and recommended to study STAT6039 Principles of Mathematical Statistics as both are pre-requisites for two of the computing electives COMP8600 Statistical Machine Learning and COMP8880 Computational Methods for Network Science

 Students intending to study statistics electives are required to study STAT6039 Principles of Mathematical Statistics and STAT6038 Regression Modelling which are pre-requisites for all of the Statistics electives.

 Students intending to study the social science electives are required to study the compulsory courses SOCR8201 Introduction to Social Science Methods and Types of Data and SOCR8202 Using Data to Answer Policy Questions and Evaluate Policy which are pre-requisites for social science electives SOCR8203 Advanced Techniques in the Creation of Social Science Data and SOCR8204 Causal Inference, respectively.

 This schedule shows both semester and blended intensive courses of GCDE, CADAN, DADAN and MADAN for the current academic year, including the dates of the intensive week dates for blended courses.